matician255/SQL_AND_TABLEAU_MATERNAL_MORTALITY_ANALYSIS/README.md

 ## **📌 Project Overview**
 This project explores the factors influencing **maternal mortality** in **Sub-Saharan Africa**, using **SQL for data transformation and analysis** and **Tableau for interactive visualizations**.

-🚀 **Key Objectives:**
+**Checkout my indepth analysis here** : [Project_Analysis](/Project_sql/)

+🚀 **The question that am trying to answer are:**
-✔️ Identify key socioeconomic and healthcare factors affecting maternal health.
+✔️ What are key socioeconomic and healthcare factors affecting maternal health outcomes.
-✔️ Analyze trends in **maternal mortality**
-✔️ Showcase **SQL querying, data transformation, and Tableau dashboarding skills**.
+✔️ What subsaharan countries have high maternal mortality**
+✔️ What is the trend of maternal mortality 2015-2020
+✔️ What countries are meeting their maternal mortality targets and what countries still have alot to do.

 ----
 ## 🛠Tools Used

 **SQL**: For data cleaning, transformation, and analysis.

+**PostgreSQL**: The chosen database management system, ideal for handling the data.

+**Visual Studio Code**: My go-to for database management and executing SQL queries.

 **Tableau**: For creating interactive dashboards and visualizations.